Scripture Reference: Genesis 11:1-9

 Only eight people survived the flood.
 They were Noah and his wife, his three sons, and their wives.
 Through these eight people the world was populated again (Genesis 9:18-19).
 After tracing the descendants and movement of Noah’s sons, Shem, Ham and Japheth in the tenth chapter, Genesis 11:1-9, actually goes back to fill in the detail of how it came about that the descendants of these brothers spread all over the earth after the flood.

-God’s plan seems to have been for Noah’s descendants to spread out and replenish the earth.
+God’s plan was for Noah’s descendants to spread out and replenish the earth (Genesis 9:7).
 Instead, they wanted to stay in one place and show what amazing things they could do.
 In Genesis 11:4 it is clear that the tower being built was a monument to their own abilities instead of a reliance upon God.
+Like Adam and Eve, they chose to use their own wisdom and reject God’s.
 Years later the Psalmist will write about the importance of submitting to God.

 “If the Lord doesn’t build the house, the builders are working for nothing.”

 Psalm 127:1, International Children’s Bible

 In addition to the pride of the people in their own abilities there was a direct intention to push God out of the picture and be in charge themselves.
 They were building this tower “so that we may make a name for ourselves.”
 (Genesis 11:4, NIV) In contrast to this attitude God will later make it very clear that HE is the one with the power to make a people and a name great when he tells Abram,